-HAVING returned to his native country, Argyropoulos gave the ens of Athens an exhibition of flying on the 2nd inst.
-He made citizens of Athens an exhibition of flying on the 2nd inst. a fine cross-country flight on his 60-h.p.
-Nieuport monoplane, and at its conclusion was congratulated by the King and other members of the Royal Family, who had followed the aeroplane in a motor car.
+HAVING returned to his native country, Argyropoulos gave the citizens of Athens an exhibition of flying on the 2nd inst. a fine cross-country flight on his 60-h.p.
+Nieuport monoplane, and at its conclusion was congratulated by the King and other members of the Royal Family, who had followed the aeroplane in a motor cay.